Your Words Matter

 When images speak louder than words

 Every image has the power to tell a story, to move people, spark emotions, and shape how your audience understands an issue.
 In the context of TFGBV, the visuals you choose can create entirely different narratives.
-Here are essential tips for selecting images that bring your stories and publications to life with impact and meaning:
+Explore the cards below for essential tips on selecting images that bring your stories and publications to life with impact and meaning:

-• Get consent before using any identifiable photo of a survivor, and clearly explain the risks
+Get consent before using any identifiable photo of a survivor, and clearly explain the risks.
+Make sure the picture doesn't reveal the person's sensitive data like where they live or work.

-• Protect anonymity with avatars, symbolic objects, or abstract visuals
+Protect anonymity with avatars, symbolic objects, or abstract visuals, never show real personal details.

 Your to-go kick-off check list